neu-pdi/cs2100-public-resources/lecture-notes/l7-ethics.md

 We are also choosing to focus specifically on "Identifying and defending privacy issues" to debunk the common excuse of "I have nothing to hide" [^1] using Value-Sensitive Design.
 We will be building stakeholder-value matrices, which help us realize which stakeholders might be put at risk because they "have something to hide."

-[^1]: [Nothing To Hide:The False Tradeoff Between Privacy and Security](https://www.danielsolove.com/nothing-to-hide/) is recommended further reading for those interested by the "I have nothing to hide" argument.
+[^1]: [Nothing To Hide:The False Tradeoff Between Privacy and Security](https://www.danielsolove.com/nothing-to-hide/) and ['I've Got Nothing to Hide' and Other Misunderstandings of Privacy](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=998565) by Daniel J. Solove are recommended further reading for those interested by the "I have nothing to hide" argument.

 Our steps for value-sensitive design happen at the beginning of the overall Systematic Program Design and Implementation Process.
 They help shape the core functionality of a program before we dive into the code and data.